 * Vol—showing the top 10 stocks with the highest volume.

-Basically, this is a listing of all the news tales about the market.
+Basically, this is a listing of all the news stories about the market.
 The news is listed in the order that they were posted with links to the original article, a summary, and the company that provided the information.
-To the right is a subsection of “Top Tales”, to see the most well loved news tales.
+To the right is a subsection of “Top Stories”, to see the most popular news stories.

 You must have an account with Google to use this section.
 This is where you can organize your current stock investments.
 You can add ticker symbols of the stocks and mutual funds you are purchasing or watching, add transaction data, etc. You will then be able to track your progress and see recent activity in your stocks.